colinsongf/Predicting-Movie-Audiences/README.txt

 DNN.py : Using collected data(total_movie.csv and star_score.csv), it fits the neural network and predict audience.
 Note that there are not only continuous features but also categorical features.
 We treat them differently.

-Made by Seo Hoon, Kyung Hee Univ(contact : hhoon0001@naver.com)
+Made by Hoon Seo, Kyung Hee Univ, Dept. of Physics (contact : seohoon0409@gmail.com)